ttilton1/lucidText/README.md

 CoreData

 Storyboard -

-In Main.Storyboard the relevant view controller are all those associated with the TabBar View Controller.
-Refer to "Lucid_Text_Sketches.pdf" in the main Cherokee Directory for our storyboard.

-In case you are looking at files, most main swift files are stored in the folders:
-"LucidText/PrimaryViewControlllers"
-"LucidText/MapTestFolder"
-"LucidText/CoreData"
-"LucidText/Utilities"
-"LucidText/Assets.xcassets"

 Every displayed view controller is a UICollectionViewController except HomeViewController which is a normal UIViewController.
 Each UICollectionViewController uses custom collectionViewCells.